nulladdr/react-fatless-form/README.md

 form.resetSubmissionStatus()
 ```

-> **Note:** Leaving the form in a `"success"` or `"error"` state can cause issues when using `useForm` in multiple places.
+>:no_good_man: Leaving the form in a `"success"` or `"error"` state can cause issues when using `useForm` in multiple places.
 For example, submission-related logic tied to `"idle"` won't execute if the form never returns to the `"idle"` state.
 You must ensure `resetSubmissionStatus` is called to reset the form's state.
 More on this later.

 #### Example usage

-> **Note:** This example will be used throughout the remaining documentation, undergoing progressive refinements.
+>:love_you_gesture: This example will be used throughout the remaining documentation, undergoing progressive refinements.

 ```tsx
 import { FormProvider, useForm } from "react-fatless-form";